jsenn/jsenn.github.io/content/posts/snakes-1-abstract.md

 Behind the scenes, Event-V generates several **proof obligations** so that Verus will complain if our machine has any bugs.
 For example, if we initialized the players to square `-1`, Verus would complain that the `in_bounds` requirement in the invariant was not satisfied.
 Similarly, it is not possible to define an `event` that produces an invalid state.

-In future posts we will refine this model by fleshing out the board representation and adding dice rolls.
+In the [next post](/snakes-2) we will flesh out the board representation.